Indonesia plans to halt raw material exports over nickel ore shipment ban - ExBulletin

 At the 2021 annual meeting of the central bank of Indonesia on Wednesday, President Joko Widodo stressed that Indonesia will no longer export raw materials, the Xinhua news agency reported.

 “We started this with nickel,” said the president.
 “Maybe next year, according to calculations, (we could) stop bauxite exports.
-The next year, (we could) stop copper exports.
-And the next year, (we could) stop tin exports. “
+The following year, (we could) stop copper exports.
+And the following year, (we could) stop tin exports.

 “We want all these raw materials to be exported as semi-finished or finished products because what we want are added values,” said the president.